 Educational neglect.
 Not allowing the child to go to school, not giving them a proper education, not attending meetings at school, and making the child absent in class for no valid reason, are forms of educational neglect.

 Psychological or emotional neglect.
 It is difficult to notice because this form includes feelings and emotions that somehow parents misunderstand.
 Ignoring children, not showing enough affection to their child or allowing the child to use alcohol or drugs is part of this form.
+“If you were emotionally or physically neglected as a child, it can be a difficult journey to healing,” shares Karyl McBride Ph.D.

 The Federal Government said that parents who are fighting, either physical or verbal abuse in front of their children, is also considered neglect.